databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/project-overview.md

 │   │
 │   ├── monitoring              <- Model monitoring, feature monitoring, etc.
 │   │
-│   ├── deployment              <- Model deployment and endpoint deployment.
+│   ├── deployment              <- Deployment and Batch inference workflows
 │   │   │
-│   │   ├── batch_inference     <- Batch inference code that will run as part of schduled workflow.
+│   │   ├── batch_inference     <- Batch inference code that will run as part of scheduled workflow.
 │   │   │
 │   │   ├── model_deployment    <- As part of CD workflow, promote model to Production stage in model registry.
 │   │